Your Trailer's Light System

 Basic color-coding is simple (as shown in the Wiring Harness Color & Function Chart).
 The white wire (paradoxically in our opinion) is the ground wire, and even though the trailer hitch acts as a ground, you should connect the white wire to the vehicle ground and the trailer frame.
 The brown wire is for taillights and runs to both the red lights in the back, and to the clearance and identification lights.
 The green wire (think starboard) is for the right turn indicator, and the yellow wire is for the left turn indicator.

 Don’t use household “wire nuts” on your trailer.
-Make the connections to your lights with waterproof adhesive-lined butt connectors, or the Waterproof Connector Kit that’s made just for this purpose, and keep corrosion out of the wiring.
-Use a quality tool like the Ancor Stainless Steel Wire Cutter Stripper Crimper.
+Make the connections to your lights with waterproof adhesive-lined butt connectors and keep corrosion out of the wiring.
+Use a quality wiring tool like the Ancor Stainless Steel Wire Cutter Stripper Crimper.

 European, Japanese and some American vehicles use separate circuits for turning and for the brake lights.
-If your vehicle uses amber rear turn indicators, or uses a different area of its light fixture for turning and braking, you’ll need a five wire-to-four wire converter, like the Sierra Electronic Tailight Converter or the Peterson V5410.
-These are relatively cheap, and can be made a permanent part of the tow vehicle wiring harness.
+If your vehicle uses amber rear turn indicators, or uses a different area of its light fixture for turning and braking, you’ll need a five wire-to-four wire converter.
+These are relatively cheap and can be made a permanent part of the tow vehicle wiring harness.

-A recent leap forward in functionality is LED technology, which addresses many deficiencies of conventional trailer lights, which burn out from vibration and cold water, and which use more electricity.
+LEDs address many deficiencies of conventional trailer lights, which burn out from vibration and cold water, and use more electricity.
 LED advantages include: